elastic/ecs/generated/elasticsearch/README.md

 Crafting the perfect Elasticsearch template is an art.
 But here's a good starting point for experimentation.

-## Load the template
+## Instructions

-From your shell
+Load the template from your shell

 ```bash
 # Elasticsearch 7